Dinner For Two

 JAMES

 No, she was an artist.
 She painted beautiful things.
-She would take trips to paint the most beautiful places and still make it back to make sure she went to everything our kids had.
-She truly is a superhero.
+She would take trips to paint the most beautiful places, but she still found a way to make it to everything our kids participated in, Sports events.
+Dance recitals.
+Everything.
+She truly was a superhero in their eyes.

 WAITRESS